Child Protection and Safeguarding Policy

 • Acting as a source of support, advice and expertise for all staff on child protection and safeguarding matters

-• Liaising with the headteacher regarding ongoing enquiries under section 47 of the Children Act 1989 and police investigations and be aware of the requirement for Children to have an Appropriate Adult in relevant circumstances.
+• Liaising with the Headteacher regarding ongoing enquiries under section 47 of the Children Act 1989 and police investigations and be aware of the requirement for Children to have an Appropriate Adult in relevant circumstances.

 • Acting as a point of contact with the three safeguarding partners